Read the full work order academy series, including toolkits for better maintenance schedules, defeating backlog, using work order data, and more

 Including pictures, diagrams, and repair histories on work orders

 Access to information and safety are strongly related.
 One misidentified switch could lead to a preventable accident.
-Attaching photos and diagrams labelling the important parts of a machine can help technicians avoid dangerous mix-ups.
+Attaching photos and diagrams labeling the important parts of a machine can help technicians avoid dangerous mix-ups.
 Shadow an experienced technician when they complete a work order, take pictures of what they do, and add them to similar work orders.

 You can also add completion notes from past work orders to a current one so technicians can see possible safety issues, near misses, or accidents.
 Having safety notes as a specific and mandatory field on work order completion notes will make sure these incidents are tracked and easy to pick out for technicians working on the next job.